Personal attention in small classes. A culture of collaboration. Research conducted alongside renowned faculty.

-- Excellence – consistently ranks in the nation’s top biomedical engineering undergraduate programs by US News and World Report
+Excellence – consistently rank highly amongst the nation’s biomedical engineering undergraduate programs by US News and World Report

-- Quality of students – Goldwater, Luce and Rhodes Scholars; multiple awards from NASA Space Grant and NSF; more than 100 Mary Gates Scholars; multiple awards in UW business plan competitions
+Quality of students – Goldwater, Luce and Rhodes Scholars; one Fulbright Student fellowship; one Bonderman Fellow, two College of Engineering Dean’s Medalists; multiple NASA Space Grant and NSF awards; more than 100 Mary Gates Scholars; multiple awards in UW business plan competitions

 About the Program